intel-iot-devkit/how-to-code-samples/alarm-clock/python/README.md

 This smart alarm clock has a number of useful features.
 Set the alarm using a web page served directly from the Intel® Edison board or Intel® IoT Gateway using your mobile phone.
 When the alarm goes off, the buzzer sounds and the LCD indicates it’s time to get up.
 The rotary dial can be used to adjust the brightness of the display.

-In addition, the smart alarm clock can access daily weather data via the Weather Underground* API and use it to change the color of the LCD.
+In addition, the smart alarm clock can access daily weather data via the Weather Underground\* API and use it to change the color of the LCD.
-Optionally, all data can also be stored using the Intel® IoT Examples Datastore running in your own Microsoft\* Azure\*, IBM\* Bluemix\*, or AWS account.
+Optionally, all data can also be stored using the Intel® IoT Examples Datastore running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS\* account.

 ## Hardware requirements

-This sample can be used with either the Grove\* Starter Kit Plus from Seeed Studio, or else the DFRobot\* Edison Starter Kit.
+This sample can be used with either the Grove\* Starter Kit Plus from Seeed Studio\*, or else the Starter Kit for Intel® Edison/Galileo from DFRobot\*.

 Grove\* Starter Kit Plus, containing: